 Everything you need to know about Ayahuasca in Peru

 Despite common belief, preparing Ayahuasca in Peru is quite difficult.
-Most of those who try it do not have the desired effects or even have bad experiences accompanied by indigestion.
-Therefore, if you are looking to try the real thing, you have to travel to the Amazon basin and do it with a renowned Shaman.
-Ayahuasca is made by shamans using the Ayahuasca vine and the Chacruno leaves.
-Both can be obtained naturally in the middle of the Amazon basin.
-The Ayahuasca vine naturally contains natural chemical compounds that resemble DMT.
-While the Chacruno leaves allow its metabolization within the body.
+Most of those who try to do it, don’t have the desired effects or even have bad experiences accompanied by indigestion.
+Ayahuasca is made by shamans using the Ayahuasca vine (Which contains natural chemical compounds that resemble DMT) and the Chacruno leaves (Which allow Ayahuasca metabolization within the body) Both can be obtained naturally in the middle of the Amazon basin.

 According to tradition, these two plants must be collected on a full moon or in the morning.
 In addition, whoever picks it up must be fasting.
 It takes about ten kilos of Ayahuasca to prepare the infusion.
 For this, the Ayahuasca vine is crushed to make them easier to cook.
 Then a kilo of Chacruna is added.
 Depending on the shaman, the concoction can include tobacco and coca leaves.